nwrenger/gluer/README.md

   - A custom base URL
   - Functions to access the api, infers input and output types for that
   - Structs as Interfaces, supports changing the generated type via the `#[meta(...)]` attribute
-  - Enums as Types, enums with values are not supported, because of the lack of that feature in TypeScript
+  - Enums as the TypeScript equivalent, enums with values are not supported, because of the lack of that feature in TypeScript
   - Types as the TypeScript equivalent
-  - Supports converting docstring to the TypeScript equivalent
+  - Supports converting docstring to the TypeScript equivalent, even of fields of structs and enums
   - Tuples as the TypeScript equivalent, also supports tuples in `axum`'s path
   - Supports converting rust specific types as `Result` as custom ones using the `custom = [Type, *]` attribute
   - Generics, even multiple and nested ones, look for that [here](#complete-example)